MichaelCurrin/dev-resources/resources/ci-cd/cloudfare-pages/index.md

 ### Alterative services

-#### CloudFare vs Netlify
+#### CloudFare Pages vs Netlify

-CloudFare Pages looks very similar to Netlify deploy and hosting, except with far fewer config options and add-ons than Netlify.
-The build config is mostly the same (Netlify lets you control that by a config file in your repo.
+CloudFare Pages looks very similar to Netlify deploy and hosting.
+Except with far fewer config options and add-ons than Netlify.
+Which makes CloudFare Pages less intimidating for the average user but limits business application.

+The build config setup is mostly the same (Netlify lets you control that by a config file in your repo.

-#### CloudFare vs GitHub
+#### CloudFare Pages vs GitHub services

 CloudFare Pages is similar to using GitHub Actions + GitHub Pages to deploy a Jekyll or React app, where you get a `username.github.io/my-repo` URL, except that GitHub Actions needs a much longer config.